French Directory: Sister Republics

 The grand plan of the Directory in 1798, with the assistance of its armies, was the creation of "Sister Republics" in Europe which would share the same revolutionary values and same goals, and would be natural allies of France.
 In the Dutch Republic (Republic of the Seven United Netherlands), the French army installed the Batavian Republic with the same system of a Directory and two elected Councils.
 In Milan, the Cisalpine Republic was created, which was governed jointly by a Directory and Councils and by the French army.
-General Berthier, who had replaced Bonaparte as the commander of the Army of Italy, imitated the actions of the Directory in Paris, purging the new republic's legislature of members whom he considered too radical.
+General Louis-Alexandre Berthier, who had replaced Bonaparte as the commander of the Army of Italy, imitated the actions of the Directory in Paris, purging the new republic's legislature of members whom he considered too radical.
 The Ligurian Republic was formed in Genoa.
 Piedmont was also turned by the French army into a sister republic, the Piedmontese Republic.
 In Turin, King Charles-Emmanuel IV, (whose wife, Clotilde, was Louis XVI's youngest sister), fled French dominance and sailed, protected by the British fleet, to Sardinia.
-In Savoy, General Joubert did not bother to form a sister republic, he simply made the province a department of France.
+In Savoy, General Barthélemy Catherine Joubert did not bother to form a sister republic, he simply made the province a department of France.

 The Directory also directly attacked the authority of Pope Pius VI, who governed Rome and the Papal States surrounding it.
-Shortly after Christmas on 28 December 1797, anti-French riots took place in Rome, and a French Army brigadier general, Duphot, was assassinated.
+Shortly after Christmas on 28 December 1797, anti-French riots took place in Rome, and a French Army brigadier general, Mathurin-Léonard Duphot, was assassinated.
 Pope Pius VI moved quickly and formally apologized to the Directory on 29 December 1797, but the Directory refused his apology.
 Instead, Berthier's troops entered Rome and occupied the city on 10 February 1798.
 Thus the Roman Republic was also proclaimed on 10 February 1798.
 Pius VI was arrested and confined in the Grand Duchy of Tuscany before being taken to France in 1799.
 The Vatican treasury of thirty million francs was sent to Paris, where it helped finance Bonaparte's expedition to Egypt, and five hundred cases of paintings, statues, and other art objects were sent to France and added to the collections of the Louvre.

 A French army under General Guillaume Brune occupied much of Switzerland.
-The Helvetian Republic was proclaimed on 12 April 1798.
+The Helvetic Republic was proclaimed on 12 April 1798.
 On 26 August 1798, Geneva was detached from the new republic and made part of France.
 The treasury of Bern was seized, and, like the treasury of the Vatican, was used to finance Bonaparte's expedition to Egypt.

 The new military campaigns required thousands of additional soldiers.
 The Directory approved the first permanent law of conscription, which was unpopular in the countryside, and particularly in Belgium, which had formally become part of France.
 Riots and peasant uprisings took place in the Belgian countryside.
 Blaming the unrest on Belgian priests, French authorities ordered the arrest and deportation of several thousands of them.